httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ## The Set-Cookie Header {#set-cookie}

+TODO: Determine how user agents should behave when not all required attributes
+      enabling EU Cookie Law compliance are provided correctly.

 When a user agent receives a Set-Cookie header field in an HTTP response, the user agent MAY ignore the Set-Cookie header field in its entirety.
 For example, the user agent might wish to block responses to "third-party" requests